 High power and a relatively small distance from the transmitter do not guarantee correct reception of DVB-T signals.
 The decisive factor may be the directivity of the transmitting antenna.
 An example - one multiplex is broadcast with the use of directional antenna towards an urban area, whereas another one is broadcast with omnidirectional antenna to cover the entire area around the transmitter.
 This is the reason of frequently occurring problems with the reception of a multiplex by residents of a particular area.

-• displaying the profile of the terrain between the location of the reception point and a selected transmitter
+- the profile of the terrain between the transmitter and the selected reception site

 View of the homepage of the dvbtmap.eu service.
 The site has several language versions (Croatian, Czech, English, German, Hungarian, Polish).
 The "Coverage Map" option visualizes theoretical signal level for a selected transmitter from the list on the right side of the page.

-An example of coverage maps for transmitters with omnidirectional antenna (MUX2) and directional antenna (MUX3).
-It should be noted that in the latter case many places remaining in the immediate vicinity of the transmitter are not covered by the signal.
-In these locations it is necessary to verify the possibility of receiving MUX3 from another transmitter or even with the use a reflected signal.
+Example of a transmitter with omnidirectional (MUX2) and directional (MUX3) emissions.
+It should be noted that in the second case there are many locations in the immediate vicinity of the transmitter where direct reception of the signal will be impossible.
+In such a situation it is necessary to verify the possibility of reception from other transmitters or, in extreme cases, to try to receive the signal from reflections.

 Choosing an appropriate transmitter from the list and selecting the reception location on the map, we get the distance and terrain profile between the points.
 The calculation takes into account the height of the placement of the transmitting antenna on the tower.

-An example of terrain profile - there are no obstacles between the transmitter and receiver
+Example of terrain profile - no obstructions between transmitter and receiver.